SteveLongoria/hexo-blog/source/_posts/drip-ghost-blog.md

 tags: [Ghost, Blog, Drip, Ecommerce, CRM]
 ---

-**Update: I published another blog post showing how to embed a custom Drip email optin form directly into the Ghost blog theme.
-[Click here](https://blog.stevelongoria.net/2019/01/17/custom-drip-optin-form-ghost-blog-theme/) to read it!**

 [Ghost](https://ghost.org/) Blogs have a built in subscription feature which allows people to optin to your newsletter.
 Currently you can only Import CSV, Export CSV or Add Subscriber individually.

 <center>{% asset_img ghost-subscribe.png Ghost Subscribe Options %}</center>